njlr/Mixer/README.md

 */Mixer* contains the compiled code and the shell scripts required to link them together.

+Disclaimer
+-

+The code is a proof-of-concept only; a thorough code review is required before general use.

 Running a Mix
 -

-**DISCLAIMER: The code is a proof-of-concept; a thorough code review is required before general use. **

 Generate the VIFF configs using */Mixer/GenerateConfigs.sh*.
 This takes a list of host-port pairs.